backupbrew/switchbrew/Memory layout.md

 # Secure Monitor

+Unless otherwise mentionned, block descriptors (in our case, the one uses for the DRAM identity mapping) are all ORRed by 0x401 and page descriptors by
+0x403.

 ## [1.0.0](1.0.0.md "wikilink")

 | Vmem        | Physmem    | Size    | Descriptor ORR-value | Permissions | Description                                 |